Australia says all WHO members should support a proposed coronavirus inquiry

 "There are risks with wildlife wet markets and they could be as big a risk to our agricultural industries as they can be to public health," Littleproud told Australia's Channel 7 television.
 U.S. officials have also called for wildlife wet markets across Asia to be closed.
 Wet markets exist throughout Asia selling fresh vegetables, seafood and meat, with some also selling exotic animals.

-Australia's call for global action comes as it successfully slows the spread of coronavirus, with new infections well below 1% a day.
-Australia has about 6,600 cases of coronavirus nationally and 75 deaths from the virus.
+SAIL AWAY Australia's call for global action comes as it successfully slows the spread of coronavirus, with new infections well below 1% a day.
+Australia has about 6,600 cases of coronavirus and 76 deaths from the virus.

+Around a third of Australia's cases can be traced to cruise ships and one vessel is responsible for about 10% of cases.
+The Ruby Princess cruise ship, owned by Carnival Corp , is Australia's largest source of coronavirus infections after authorities granted the ship permission to disembark its 2,700 passengers last month without health checks.

+Since then more than 600 people have contracted Covid-19 after being in contact with passengers and 21 people have died after traveling on the Ruby Princess cruise ship.
+Australian police are investigating whether the company knowingly let coronavirus patients off the ship.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)